Observations, assessment tools and questioning

 Asking the right questions in the right manner

-However, skilful questioning can be a very effective therapeutic tool which assists clients to explore their own feelings and look at the issues from a different perspective.
+However, skillful questioning can be a very effective therapeutic tool which assists clients to explore their own feelings and look at the issues from a different perspective.

 Keep your questions short.
 Do not ask two questions at once.
 Give the client time to clarify or answer the question.
 Keep your questions relevant and associated with the information the person is giving you.